mingchun-hsu/crypto-wallet/README.md

 ## About UI

-- Total balance and List item is observe each related data
+- Total balance and List item are observed each related data
 - Support swipe refresh that will re-trigger data refresh
 - Launch data request asynchronously and handle exception separately
 - List is sorted by usd balance